Harshitham195/Harshitham195/README.md

 Welcome to my portfolio.
 I am a Data Analyst.
 This is a collection of projects that I am working on from a variety of disciplines and fields for academic and hobby purposes.

-*Note: Data used in projects are for demonstration purposes and derive from publicly accessible sources*
+*Note: Data used in projects are for demonstration purposes and derive from publicly accessible sources* *I'm in the early stages of building my portfolio, so I currently have only a few projects listed.
+I'll continue to update and expand it as I complete more projects in the future.*

 <h3 align="left">Connect with me:</h3>